ai-factory-azure/bootstrap-multi-repo/getting_started.md

 4. [Controller template](https://github.com/ai-factory-azure/project-template-file-batch-controller)
 5. [Infrastructure as Code template](https://github.com/ai-factory-azure/templates-iac)

+Replace "ai-factory-azure" with the name of your Github org in the files "deploy-model-training-pipeline.yml" and "deploy-model-batch-scoring.yml" in the Controller template created above

+### 2.1 Github Settings

-Under the settings for repositores 3,4 and 5, tick the box "Template Repository" to make them template repositories
+Under the settings for repositores 3,4 and 5 created above, tick the box "Template Repository" to make them template repositories

 ![image](https://user-images.githubusercontent.com/26466075/132330317-528a2e71-7371-46c8-870e-10349a9fefcc.png)